First Editions - Venus Series

-Burroughs knows that the first American in space was a tow-headed, blue-eyed, young man name Carson Napier.
+Burroughs knows that the first American in space was a tow-headed, blue-eyed, young man name Carson

-races primitively bestial and super-scientifically advanced.
-There he battled with strange beasts and giant insects.
+encountered races primitively bestial and super-scientifically advanced.
+There he battled with strange beasts

-as communicated directly from him to Edgar Rice Burroughs through the marvelous medium of
+the first, as communicated directly from him to Edgar Rice Burroughs through the marvelous medium of